 The regular members of the CSD are:

-Iliana Lazana, VP for Human Resources and Campus Services,
+- Iliana Lazana, VP for Human Resources & Campus Services

-Michael T. Valahas, Director, Center of Excellence for Sustainability & Adjunct Professor of Biochemistry, Department of Science and Mathematics, School of Liberal Arts and Sciences
+- Michael Valahas, Director, Center of Excellence for Sustainability/Office of Public Affairs & Adjunct Professor, Biochemistry, Department of Science and Mathematics, School of Liberal Arts and Sciences

-Pavlos A. Vlachos, Associate Professor of Marketing, Associate Editor, Frontiers in Organizational Psychology, ALBA at The American College of Greece
+- Pavlos Vlachos, Associate Professor of Marketing, ALBA Graduate Business School, The American College of Greece

 Aiming at implementing a long-term comprehensive plan for all ACG divisions, with the endorsement and active engagement of top management, ACG has developed a documented Sustainability Strategic Plan (SSP).
 Through this plan, ACG aims at setting the basis for energy efficiency and reduction of operating costs while gradually improving sustainability metrics and overall social impact.